philipperemy/keras-tcn/README.md

 ## API

-The usual way is just to import the TCN layer and use it inside a Keras model.
-I provide a snippet below to show how to use it on a regression task (cf. `tasks/` for other examples):
+The usual way is to import the TCN layer and use it inside a Keras model.
+I provide a snippet below to illustrate it on a regression task (cf. `tasks/` for other examples):

 ```
 from keras.layers import Dense